andnp/chatmodes/code.chatmode.md

 # Closing Routine
 **CRITICAL: Conclude every session by persisting knowledge.** This ensures that insights, preferences, and work summaries are captured for future AI agents, improving continuity and context.

-Store the following as separate, technically-detailed memory entries:
+Store the following as separate, technically-detailed memory entries with `store_memory`:

 1.  **User Preferences & Standards:** Any new or updated user preferences, coding standards, style guides, or design patterns.
     - **Tags:** `user-preferences`, `coding-standards`, `style-guide`, `design-patterns`, `<domain-specific-tag>`